jason-davey/studio/PLAYBOOK.md

 ## 0. Getting Started & Overview

 This application helps you prepare and configure landing page content.
+To use the main features, you will first need to register an account and log in.

 ### 0.1.
+Account Registration & Login
+- **Registration:** If you are a new user, navigate to the `/register` page (or click "Register" in the top bar) and create an account using your email and a password.
+- **Login:** If you already have an account, navigate to the `/login` page (or click "Login" in the top bar) and sign in.
+- **Access:** Once logged in, you will be directed to the main application workflow.

+### 0.2.
 Overview of the In-App Workflow
 The application provides a 5-step guided workflow using an accordion interface on the main page (`/`).
-A fixed top bar provides access to the "Guided Walkthrough" and "Provide Feedback" buttons at all times.
+A fixed top bar provides access to navigation, user actions (like Logout), and the "Guided Walkthrough" and "Provide Feedback" buttons at all times.

 1.  **Step 1: Review Recommendations:** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
 This can pre-fill content for all sections.
 The Guided Walkthrough can also load a sample blueprint for you.
 2.  **Step 2: Build & Preview Page:** See a preview of your entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.